Question

 h. the site of transcription of insulin is in the pancreatic β cells ✔

-i. gene transcription is regulated by proteins that bind to specific base sequence in DNA/ enhancers/silencers/promoter proximal elements ✔
+i. gene transcription is regulated by proteins that bind to specific base sequence in DNA/enhancers/silencers/promoter proximal elements ✔

-j. regulatory sequences/proteins are specific to the gene they regulate / insulin regulator proteins are only found in in the pancreatic β cells ✔
+j. regulatory sequences/proteins are specific to the gene they regulate / insulin regulator proteins are only found in the pancreatic β cells ✔

 k.
 (DNA) methylation (usually) inhibits gene expression / (histone) acetylation promotes gene expression / tightness of coiling of DNA around histones affects gene expression ✔